MouseLightProject/Fetch/README.md

 ## System Requirements
-64-bit Windows 7
+64-bit Windows 7 or Higher
-Microsoft Visual Studio 12 2013
+Microsoft Visual Studio 12 2013 or higher (but still need Microsoft Visual Studio 12 2013 for Cmake Generator) QT 5.5
-QT 5.5
 NVIDIA CUDA 7.0 and higher
+NI MAX
 CMAKE
 Currently, only the src directory is located in this repository; other directories are required but are too large to include in github.